Another Word For GREAT

 zealous

-Adjective : Full of zeal; ardent, fervent; exhibiting enthusiasm or strong passion.
+Adjective : Full of zeal; ardent, fervent; exhibiting enthusiasm or strong passion, particularly in matters of religion.

 keen